 Electronic diodes are made from materials called semiconductors, so-called because they have more resistance than metal conductors but less than insulators.
 Most semiconductors are made of Silicon but Gallium Arsenide and Germanium are also used.
 Their key advantage is that by using special manufacturing processes their resistance is decreased under certain operating conditions.
-The manufacturing processes create two regions of permanent electrical charge, guite different from charging a capacitor.
-While the physics of how this works is guite complicated, the effect is that once the voltage across the diode exceeds a small turnon level (0.7V for Silicon) the resistance of the diode becomes very low in one direction (so low in fact that the current flow must be limited by other resistances in the circuit to prevent damage to the diode).
-When the diode is turned on like this we refer to it as being forwardbiased.
+The manufacturing processes create two regions of permanent electrical charge, quite different from charging a capacitor.
+While the physics of how this works is quite complicated, the effect is that once the voltage across the diode exceeds a small turn-on level (0.7V for Silicon) the resistance of the diode becomes very low in one direction (so low in fact that the current flow must be limited by other resistances in the circuit to prevent damage to the diode).
+When the diode is turned on like this we refer to it as being forward-biased.
 In the other direction the diode is always a very high resistance, we call this reverse-biased.
 The schematic symbol, shown below, indicates that the diode will allow current to flow from left to right but block current flow from right to left.

-EXPERIMENT #11: One-way Current
+EXPERIMENT #12: ONE - WAY CURRENT

-Connect the wires according to the Wiring Checklist and press the switch, the LED lights up.
+Your PK-101 includes one diode, a 1N4148, which is a standard diode widely used in industry.
+Connect the circuit and press the switch, the LED lights up.
 The diode's turn-on voltage of 0.7V is easily exceeded and the diode has little effect on the circuit.
 Now reverse the wires to the diode and try again, nothing happens.
 The diode is now reverse-biased and blocks current flow through the circuit, just like the plate and solid stop block the water flow in the drawing shown above.

 You've probably noticed a similarity between the schematic symbols for the diode and the LED.
 Re-wire the diode back to forward-biased or remove it from the circuit and then reverse the wires to the LED.
 Press the switch and LED doesn't light, do you know why?